Canadian football: Game timing

 During the last three minutes of a half, the penalty for failure to place the ball in play within the 20-second play clock, known as a "time count violation" (this foul is known as "delay of game" in American football), is dramatically different from during the first 27 minutes.
 Instead of the penalty being 5 yards with the down repeated, the base penalty (except during convert attempts) becomes loss of down on first or second down, and 10 yards on third down with the down repeated.
 In addition, as noted previously, the referee can give possession to the defence for repeated deliberate time count violations on third down.

 The clock does not run during convert attempts in the last three minutes of a half.
 If the 15 minutes of a quarter expire while the ball is live, the quarter is extended until the ball becomes dead.
 If a quarter's time expires while the ball is dead, the quarter is extended for one more scrimmage.
 A quarter cannot end while a penalty is pending: after the penalty yardage is applied, the quarter is extended one scrimmage.
-Note that the non-penalized team has the option to decline any penalty it considers disadvantageous, so a losing team cannot indefinitely prolong a game by repeatedly committing infractions.
+The non-penalized team has the option to decline any penalty it considers disadvantageous, so a losing team cannot indefinitely prolong a game by repeatedly committing infractions.